Tonykutta/antonio.david.raiolo/content/post/phasefield-model/index.md

 <img src="abb/geosin.png" id="var" alt="a" /><figcaption aria-hidden="true">a</figcaption>
 </figure>

 In the following article the mathematical description of the phase field model for sintering will be presented.
-First in section \ref{free energy functional} the derivation of the free energy functional according to \cite{Cahn1959} for phase field problems is illustrated.
+First in section \ref{free energy functional} the derivation of the free energy functional according to [^5] for phase field problems is illustrated.
 Following that the governing equations, which will describe the variable arrangement in time and space, will be proposed (section \ref{Kinetics}).
 From the general phase field approach the we will look into the application on sintering problems.
-Therefore following the analysis of Ahmed et al. \cite{Ahmed2013} it will be demonstrated how the energy functional parameters can be uniquely correlated to the material parameters: surface energy and grain boundary energy (section \ref{inden}).
+Therefore following the analysis of Ahmed et al.[^6] it will be demonstrated how the energy functional parameters can be uniquely correlated to the material parameters: surface energy and grain boundary energy (section \ref{inden}).
 Further the calculation of the diffusional and advectional flux in this model is presented (section \ref{DIFF}).
 Finally the implementation of surface and grain boundary energy anisotropy for this model is introduced (sections \ref{GEA} and \ref{SEA}).

 Free energy functional \label{free energy functional}
 ----------------------

-According to the analysis of Cahn and Hilliard \cite{Cahn1959}, the free energy function of a binary solution depends on both the local composition $c$ and the adjacent composition.
+According to the analysis of Cahn and Hilliard [^5], the free energy function of a binary solution depends on both the local composition $c$ and the adjacent composition.
 Consequently, the free energy can be expressed by the local contribution and the derivative of these contributions.
 This can be achieved by a Taylor expansion over the free energy of the solution with uniform composition $f_0(c)$.
 In the following derivation the subscriptions $i$ and $j$ express the replacement of the coordinates $x$, $y$ and $z$.
 Values for a solution with uniform composition are indicated by the subscript $0$.

 The Taylor series  (here of the second order) is:
 \begin{equation}